My Sacrifice: Release and reception

 On October 10, the band posted a downloadable Creed pager on their official website as well as on VH1.com, which enabled fans first access to the bands music and news, including early access to downloading "My Sacrifice" prior to its official release.
 The pager experienced 20,000 downloads in just its first day of release.

 Officially released on October 16, as the lead single to the bands third studio album, Weathered, the song found success in the United States, debuting at number 50 on the US Billboard Hot 100 chart for the week of October 27, 2001, and entering the top 10 by the final week of the year.
 The song would peak at number four on the issue of February 9, 2002—the band's second-highest-charting single on the Hot 100 after their only number-one hit, "With Arms Wide Open"—and would remain on the chart for 29 weeks.
 The song would finish at number 20 on the 2002 Billboard Hot 100 year-end chart.
 The song would also go on to top the Billboard Mainstream Rock Tracks chart for nine consecutive weeks starting in December 2001.
 Worldwide, the song reached number 11 in Australia, number 12 in Scotland, number 15 in Ireland, number 16 in New Zealand, and number 19 on the UK Singles Chart.
 It was nominated for Best Rock Video at the 2002 MTV Video Music Awards, losing to "In The End" by Linkin Park.
 At the 2003 Grammy Awards, the song was nominated for Grammy Award for Best Rock Performance by a Duo or Group with Vocal but once again lost, this time to "In My Place" by Coldplay.

-The official video for "My Sacrifice" on YouTube is the bands second most viewed video on the website, after "One Last Breath", with over 200 million views.
+The official video for "My Sacrifice" on YouTube is the band's second most viewed video on the website, after "One Last Breath", with over 300 million views.